table 1.-1 Worksheet for Foreclosures, Repossessions, Short Sales, and Abandonments

 |

-6. Add line 4 and line 5 (This is your realized amount from the transfer of property) |
+6. Add line 4 and line 5. |

 |

-7. Enter the adjusted basis of the property foreclosed or repossessed. |
+7. Enter the adjusted basis of the transferred property. |

 |

-Note: Report cancellation of debt income on line 21 of 1040 form.
-If the cancellation of debt income qualifies for exclusion of taxable income due to principal residence, chapter 11, Insolvency, Qualified business property, or Farm debt income exclusion, you have to include the excluded amount on form 982 and send it with your tax return. |
+* The income may not be taxable.
+See chapter 1 for more details.
+Note: Report cancelation of debt income on line 21 of 1040 form.
+If the cancelation of debt income qualifies for exclusion of taxable income due to principal residence, chapter 11, Insolvency, Qualified business property, or Farm debt income exclusion, you have to include the excluded amount on form 982 and send it with your tax return. |

 The taxable gain or loss of the property is reported on schedule 4797 or schedule D and 1040 form.
 Tip: Loss on personal residence is not deductible.
 However, it you have a gain on your personal residence, you may exclude the gain up to $500,000 ($250,000.00 if you are single or MFS) from taxable income if the property qualifies as your main home. |